- Home

 We aim to:

-- Provide a decision or outcome letter addressing your complaint within 20 working days
+• Provide a response addressing your complaint within 20 working days of the complaint being acknowledged

 Further steps if you are not happy

-You may feel unhappy with our 20 day decision response or our stage 2 final response (after the actions are completed).
+You may feel unhappy with our 20 day final response.
 If that’s the case you can:

-- Ask a local councilor or Member of Parliament to consider the complaint for you.
+• Ask a local councillor or Member of Parliament to consider the complaint for you.

 Some complaints fall outside our normal complaints process

-- Our insurance team may handle complaints about injuries or damage to property
+• Our insurance team may handle reports about injuries or damage to property

-- If you have a complaint about an event that took place longer than six months ago we wouldn’t normally consider it.
+• If you have a complaint about an event that took place longer than 12 months ago we wouldn’t normally consider it.
 If you feel there are exceptional circumstances, please get in touch to discuss it further

 Following up a complaint